learning-zone/react-basics/README.md

 **When NOT to use them:**

-* Don't use either hook for cheap computations — the memoization overhead can cost more than the saved work.
+* Don\'t use either hook for cheap computations — the memoization overhead can cost more than the saved work.
-* Don't use `useCallback` if the child component isn't wrapped in `React.memo` — the memoized callback won't prevent re-renders.
+* Don\'t use `useCallback` if the child component isn\'t wrapped in `React.memo` — the memoized callback won\'t prevent re-renders.
 * Premature optimization is a code smell.
 Profile first with React DevTools Profiler, then optimize.

 ```jsx